ColasDroin/collider-dashboard/README.md

                 )
 ```

-The dashboard can then be deployed e.g. with gunicorn:
+The dashboard can then be deployed, for instance, with gunicorn:

 ```bash
 gunicorn my-awesome-dashboard:server -b :8080